Send the link below via email or IMCopy

 As people lived through World War I, the depression, World War II, the Women`s and Civil Rights movements, and the Vietnam war, it`s no wonder poetry became more a form of activism and outcry.

 Song Lyrics became a way for poets to reach the multitudes with their message.
+They called for social change and awareness.
+Their music changed the world.

 Jazz, Blues, Folk, Rock, R&B, Hip Hop and other genres all have characteristic content that represents the concerns of their audiences